ibm-cloud-docs/vpc/block_storage_vpc_s2s_auth.md

 {: #block-s2s-auth-xaccountrestore-cli}
 {: cli}

-Run the `ibmcloud iam authorization-policy-create` command to authorize the Block Storage service of one account to use a snapshot that was created by another account to restore volumes.
-This command needs to be issued by the account that owns the snapshot that is to be shared.
+WHen the authorization is needed for cross-account data restoration, the authorization must be created in the target account that owns the snapshot.
+Run the `ibmcloud iam authorization-policy-create` command to authorize the Block Storage service of the source account to use a snapshot that was created by the target account to restore volumes.
 The receiving account must ensure that their admin user has the `SnapshotRemoteAccountRestorer` role in IAM before they start a volume restoration with the CRN of the shared snapshot.

 1. Create a JSON file with the following information for the authorization policies in your local Documents folder.
    ```json